ingadhoc/manufacture/mrp_repair_usability/README.rst

 MRP Repair Usability
 ====================

 #.
-Add a validation in the wizard "create Invoice" for a repair product.
+Add a validation in the wizard "create Invoice" for a repaired product

 Installation
 ============